-I turned, giving Snow a cheeky grin as she stared at me with mirth and exhaustion in her blue eyes, polished blue fingers drumming against the counter before her.
-She was wearing nothing but a bright pink sports bra and a pair of loose-fitting grey sweatpants, but I was hardly fazed.
+I turned, giving Snow a cheeky grin as she stared at me with mirth and exhaustion in her blue eyes, polished blue fingernails drumming against the counter before her.
+She was wearing nothing but a bright pink sports bra and a pair of loose-fitting gray sweatpants, but I was hardly fazed.
 The worst of my hormonal adolescent wolf years had come and gone.

 Hige had stopped pursuing her after she turned into a wolf, and it seemed that it was what had needed to happen to spike Snow's interest in him .
 They'd starting dating officially when Snow and I were seventeen, Hige had just turned eighteen, and they'd been doing fine ever since.
 Even if it hadn't played out the way Hige had imagined, I thought that this was good for the both of them.

 "And besides."
-Snow said off-handedly, stifling a yawn as she braided her sleep-mused hair quickly, laying the black weave on her shoulder.
+Snow said off-handedly, stifling a yawn as she braided her sleep-mused hair quickly, laying it over her shoulder once she finished.
 "Shopping is your job.
 You're conservative and know how to handle money responsibly.
 You sure you want Hige anywhere near our hard-earned cash?"